 MS in Agricultural and Applied Economics

-For the MS degree, students must complete a minimum of 30 hours selected from courses in one of three focus areas (Agricultural Economics and Policy Analysis; Environmental and Development Economics; Organizational Economics).
+For the MS degree, students must complete a minimum of 30 hours selected from courses in one of three focus areas (Environmental and Development Economics; Managerial, Behavioral & Organizational Economics; Public Policy Analysis).
 Specific course requirements are determined by each focus area.
 All course work needs to be from courses numbered 7000-9000.
 The program includes graduate-level courses in microeconomic theory and quantitative methods.
 Students opting for the MS thesis must complete at least six credit hours of research as part of the minimum 30 hours.
 An alternative MS non-thesis program requires that additional course work be substituted for thesis research.
-Before admission to the MS program, a student should have completed at least nine hours of agricultural economics or economics, a course in calculus and one in statistics.
 Note: Focus areas do not appear on diplomas or transcripts.

 - 9 hours designated as the MS focus area core

 - 6 hours of AAE 8090 Masters Thesis Research

 - 15 hours of Agricultural and Applied Economics courses and/or electives